-1. Understand relevant legislation and contract law that impacts the credit control environment 1.1 Statute and contract law applicable to credit control Learners need to understand: 1.1.1 essential features and terminology of contract law: - offer (includes invitation to treat and counter offer) - acceptance - consideration (sufficiency, adequacy and past) - intention to create legal relations - capacity - consent 1.1.2 legislation relating to: - trade descriptions - unfair contract terms the sale and supply of goods and services consumer credit.
-1.2 Learne 1.2.1 ers need to understand: key considerations for breach of contract: - express terms - implied terms - conditions - warranties ers need to be able to: calculate interest and/or compensation due on overdue debts using statutory remedy for late payments of commercial debts.
-1.2.2 1.2.3 damages specific performance quantum meruit action for price statutory remedies for late payments of commercial debts (interest) remedies available for collection of outstanding amounts.
-1.3 Terms and conditions associated with cus tomer contracts ers need to understand: void, voidable and unenforceable cont retention of title clauses.
+1. Understand relevant legislation and contract law that impacts the credit control environment 1.1 Statute and contract law applicable to credit control Learners need to understand: 1.1.1 essential features and terminology of contract law: - offer (includes invitation to treat and counter offer) - acceptance - consideration (sufficiency, adequacy and past) - intention to create legal relations - capacity - consent 1.1.2 legislation relating to: trade descriptions unfair contract terms the sale and supply of goods and services consumer credit.
+1.2 Breach of contract and the circumstanc es in which they can be used effectively Learners need to understand: 1.2.1 key considerations for breach of contract: - express terms - implied terms - conditions - warranties - damages - specific performance - quantum meruit - action for price 1.2.2 statutory remedies for late payment of commercial debts (interest) 1.2.3 remedies available for collection of outstanding amounts.
+1.3 Terms and conditions associated with c sustomer contracts Learners need to understand: 1.3.1 void, voidable and unenforceable contracts 1.3.2 retention of title clauses.